5T33Z0/Clover-Crate/OC2Clover/README.md

 `SSDT-AC`| Use `FixAdp1` instead
 `SSDT-DTGP` | Use `AddDTGP` to inject the `DTGP` method into the `DSDT` instead `SSDT-HPET`| Use `FixHPET`, `FixIPIC`, `FixTMR` and `FixRTC` instead.
 You also don’t need the accompanying rename `change_CRS to XCRS` which is required in OpenCore.
 `SSDT-SBUS-MCHC`|Use `AddDTGP`, `AddMCHC` and `FixSBUS`instead. `AddDTGP` is required because the code sippet added by Clover when FixSBUS is enabled, uses DTGP to pass through arguments.
-Otherwise you will find a "unknown method" compiler comment about DTGP the end of the DSDT.
+Otherwise you will find a "unknown method" compiler comment about `DTGP` the end of the `DSDT`.

 To be continued…